nginx/unit-docs/source/installation.rst

          # svn update /usr/ports

-      Next, browse to the port path to build and install the base Unit port:
+      Next, browse to the port path to build and install the core Unit port:

       .. code-block:: console